WhoSoup/pegnet-api-priority/README.md

 There are a few flags:

-	serverStart := flag.Bool("server", true, "enable to start a server for extended statistics") serverPort := flag.Int("port", 8080, "the port for the web server (if enabled)")

-	flag.StringVar(&debugOut, "debug-save", "", "the filename to dump data to") flag.StringVar(&debugIn, "debug-read", "", "the filename to read data from. in this mode, apis will not be queried")

 * `server`: if this flag is present, the debug server will be launched.
 Default location is `http://localhost:8080/`.
 * `port`: specify the port of the debug server (default 8080)
 * `debug-save`: if you specify a file, the data gathered will be dumped into there at the beginning of every block